Managing urban and non-agricultural run-off to the Reef

 The Queensland Government funds the Erosion and Sediment Control and Urban Stormwater Capacity Building program delivered by Healthy Land and Water – Water by Design and the Queensland Water Regional Alliance Program (QWRAP), an industry-led regional collaboration between 30 councils, LGAQ and qldwater.

-Healthy Land and Water provides direct training and resources including a toolkit and mobile app for local government sediment and erosion compliance inspections.
-They also coordinate Reef Urban Stormwater Management Group forums, which are a vital way of sharing knowledge across councils on ways of achieving urban water stewardship.
+Healthy Land and Water provides direct training, reviews of council policy and planning documents and toolkits to improve the ability of local government staff to manage erosion and sediment control and stormwater management effectively.
+They also coordinate Reef Urban Stormwater Management Group community of practice forums, which are a vital way of sharing knowledge across councils on ways of achieving urban water stewardship.

-QWRAP provides a formal opportunity for councils to partner on managing water and sewerage services in regional Queensland, which helps them overcome barriers relating to inhouse expertise and financial resources.
+The Queensland Government provides $2 million per annum towards the QWRAP.
+This program provides a formal opportunity for councils to partner on managing drinking water and sewerage services in regional Queensland, which helps them overcome barriers relating to inhouse expertise and financial resources.

-The Urban Water Stewardship Framework (framework) is supporting councils and the development and construction industry in the Reef catchment to evaluate their urban water management practices and activities.
+The Urban Water Stewardship Framework (framework) enables councils and the development and construction industry to evaluate level of practice for their urban water management practices and activities.

-The framework provides an evidence basis for councils to identify and prioritise areas they need to improve.
-It is also generating greater dialogue between councils and urban water managers for better water quality outcomes.
+The framework provides an evidence basis for councils to identify and prioritise aspects of urban water management for improvement and to track effectiveness of intervention strategies over time.
+It also helps generate greater dialogue between urban water managers working in different council management siloes, which makes for better water quality outcomes.

-View the Urban Water Stewardship Framework 2020/21 Round Summary Findings .
+View the Urban Water Stewardship Framework Summary Findings:

 Trialling low-cost wastewater treatment solutions

-The Queensland Government has invested $1.15 million over two years in the Cleaner Wastewater Initiative project, which is linked to the Reef Councils Rescue Plan.
+The Queensland Government invested $1.15 million in the Cleaner Wastewater Initiative project, which is linked to the Reef Councils Rescue Plan.

-The initiative is providing Reef councils with information to make decisions around moving towards alternative, low-cost wastewater management solutions.
-This includes establishing three demonstration trial projects.
+The initiative provides Reef councils with information to make decisions around moving towards alternative, low-cost wastewater management solutions.
+This includes education packages outlining how three demonstration trial projects can be replicated.

-Two of the projects provide examples of different point source offset approaches, which is important as there are few examples outside of south east Queensland.
+Two of the Cleaner Wastewater Initiative projects provide examples of different point source offset approaches, which is important as there are few examples of point source offset schemes outside of south east Queensland.

-The third project is a timber plantation reusing treated wastewater, which opens the possibility of investment return through carbon abatement schemes.
+The third project provides an example of a timber plantation-based treated wastewater reuse scheme, which opens the possibility of investment return through the sale of timber and access to carbon abatement schemes credits.
 (Education package details are to come for this project.)

 View the Mackay North Water Recycling Facility Nutrient Offsets Education Package .